reubwn/bdelloid-immunity/README.md

 ## Wiki

-See the wiki for a full walkthrough of core analyses, custom scripts and source data for plotting, [here](https://github.com/reubwn/bdelloid-immunity/wiki).
+See the [wiki](https://github.com/reubwn/bdelloid-immunity/wiki) for a full walkthrough of core analyses, custom scripts and source data for plotting.